MiroRahkonen/Fullstack-Project/README.md

-I used node version 18.12.1 while producing the program, so if the program isn't working with your version of node, a solution might be to switch to this version instead
+I used node version 18.12.1 while producing the project, so if the project isn't working with your version of node, a solution might be to switch to this version instead

 1. Download all of the files from the GitHub page as a .zip file